[?] Subscribe To This Site

 Getting To Penang National Park

 There are two ways you can enter the park.
 The first entrance which is also the main entrance is located at Teluk Bahang.
 If you are coming from the city, drive towards Batu Ferringhi and along the direction of Teluk Bahang.
-You will see signages leading you to this park.
+You will see signage leading you to this park.

 The second entrance is from Balik Pulau using the Kuala Sungai Pinang estuary.
 You can board tourist boats berthed here.
 This estuary is also an ideal place for bird watching as it consists of mangrove forest.